 Department History

-The Department of Statistics was founded in 1986.
-Previously, statisticians on campus held appointments in a variety of different schools at Northwestern, including Kellogg School of Management, Weinberg College of Arts and Sciences, McCormick School of Engineering and Applied Sciences, and the School of Education and Social Policy.
-Following the appointment of Arnold Weber as President of Northwestern in 1985, the Department was formed from faculty who had been active in the interdepartmental graduate Program in Statistics and Probability led by Meyer Dwass.
-These origins have led to a department in which the faculty members have serious interdisciplinary research interests.
+The Department of Statistics was founded in 1986, emerging from a rich history of distributed expertise across Northwestern.
+Prior to its formation, statisticians on campus held appointments in a variety of schools, including the Kellogg School of Management, the Weinberg College of Arts and Sciences, the McCormick School of Engineering and Applied Science, and the School of Education and Social Policy.
+Following the appointment of Arnold Weber as President of Northwestern in 1985, the department was formally established from faculty active in the interdepartmental graduate Program in Statistics and Probability led by Meyer Dwass.
+These origins created a department uniquely defined by serious interdisciplinary research interests.

-In March 2022, the Department of Statistics was renamed to the Department of Statistics and Data Science.
+In March 2022, the department was renamed the Department of Statistics and Data Science to reflect the vibrant evolution of the discipline into data science and artificial intelligence.

-Today, the Department has 21 faculty members and offers an undergraduate major and minor in Statistics, an undergraduate major and minor in Data Science, a BA+MS in Statistics and Data Science, an MS in Statistics and Data Science, an Ad Hoc MS in Applied Statistics for Northwestern PhD Students, and a PhD in Statistics and Data Science.
+Today, the department comprises 22 faculty members and offers an expanding array of degrees, including undergraduate majors and minors in both Statistics and Data Science, a BA/MS and MS in Statistics and Data Science, an Ad Hoc MS in Applied Statistics for Northwestern PhD students, and a PhD in Statistics and Data Science.